Eric Rawn

 Hi!
 I'm Eric.

-I also have interests in the Intellectual History of HCI, the politics of computing, and philosophies of history and mind.
-Previously at Stanford and Shaper.
+I also have interests in the intellectual history of HCI, the politics of computing, and philosophical discussions around action and practical reason.

 Beyond the Artifact: Power as a Lens for Creativity Support Tools